0x78654C/xTerminal/README.md

                     C   : Sort processes by CPU usage.
                     M   : Sort processes by memory usage.
                     N   : Sort processes by name.
+    ssh       -- (Wrapper for built in) SSH, or Secure Shell, is a network protocol that provides a secure, encrypted way for computers to communicate over an unsecured network

     ---------------------- File System ---------------------
     cat       -- Displays the content of a file.
 Use -h for additional parameters.